offchan42/.spacemacs.d/README.md

   to quit it.

 ## Cool Emacs keys
 **Emacs** keybindings can also be nice sometimes.
 So, instead of hating it.
-I would appreciate its good part and abandon its ugliness.
+We should appreciate its good parts and abandon its ugliness.
 But most of these keys are also available using `SPC `key too.

 - Type `M-q` to toggle between filling or not filling the current paragraph.